robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 Since the sum of the angles in a triangle is always 180 degrees, you can find angle C:
 $$C = 180^{\circ} - A - B$$

-## Inverse Kinematics: Calculation Proces
+## Inverse Kinematics: Calculation Process
 In this tutorial, we use two sets of symbols: theta (θ) and phi (φ).
 Both symbols represent angles, but they have different roles in the context of our leg kinematics.